Early 20th C. Canton Enamel Peaches and Blossom Four Piece Tobacciana Set | Chinese, 1900s - 30s

-CONDITION Excellent.
-No chips, cracks, dents or repairs.
-There is mild wear to the silver-plating, particularly on the underside of the base, which is commensurate with the age of the piece.
-Please refer to the photos as they form part of the condition report.
+CONDITION Good.
+Apparent wear is present to the enamel of each piece that is commensurable with the age.
+Please refer to photos as they form part of the condition report.

 Antique c.
 1910s Chinese 琺瑯 'Falang' Painted Enamelwork, Canton Enamel Mini Copper Teapot